ssmattio/MUSA550_FinalProject/_posts/2020-12-21-Cluster_Analysis.md

 ## Added variables from the ACS

-After adding the GDP data for the exploratory part, we wish to add more variables that are census-based.
+To the GDP variable that was added within the exploratory data part, we wish to add more variables that are census-based.
 These veriables were selected since we assum possible correlation between them and the count of listing per population.
 The variables are broad and cover race, income, and education.
 They are constructed from the original categories of the census: